deigott/multi-pong/README.md

-# multi-pong
+# inkfury
-A multiplayer ping-pong web application.
+ Inkfury is an open-source ping-pong game with best user experience.